 The offseason.
 Great joke, right?
 Landscaping pros know there’s still plenty of work to get done once the cold weather moves in.
-But what they might not be fully aware of is how to keep CompanyCam integrated with their projects throughout the winter.
+But they might not be fully aware of how to keep CompanyCam integrated with their projects throughout the winter.

 Below, we outline some of the best ways to use CompanyCam during the landscaping offseason.

 If you trade in mowers for blowers, you should use our app to document and organize your snow removal project photos.
 Set up a project for each job so that you can keep track of when it was done, which employee was there, and the condition the site was in when your crew arrived and left.

 More on that last part.
 Snow removal has a few more critical variables that you can’t control, mainly wind, ice, and other people: